-- Support the retention and protection of existing Country Residential lots identified in the Business Transition area until change to business development is initiated by the landowners. - Provide a planning framework for the orderly temporal transition from Country Residential uses to Business Industrial/Commercial.
+- Support the retention and protection of existing Country Residential lots identified in the Business Transition area until change to business development is initiated by the landowners. - Provide a planning framework for the orderly temporal transition from Country Residential uses to Industrial/Commercial.

-- 9.28 Redesignation of land within the Business-Transition area shown on Map 5: Land Use Strategy of this Plan shall be restricted to only Business Industrial/Commercial uses.
-Other proposed uses shall require an amendment to this Plan. - 9.29 All proposals for Business-Commercial or Business-Industrial development within the Business Transition area will be considered under the Business-Commercial and Business-Industrial Policies above. - 9.30 Until all lands within the Business-Transition Area are developed for Business-Industrial/Commercial uses, adjacent land use and subdivision proposals shall ensure adequate mitigation and buffering around the existing Country Residential properties to minimize impacts upon residents.
-Development proposals adjacent to the Business-Transition Area that do not adequately address the Interface Area policies set out within Section 15 of this Plan shall not be supported.
+- 9.27 Redesignation of land within the Business-Transition area shown on Map 05: Land Use Strategy shall be restricted to only Business-Industrial/Commercial uses. - 9.28 Proposals for Business-Commercial or Business-Industrial development within the Business-Transition area shall be considered in accordance with the Business-Commercial and Business-Industrial Policies of this Plan.

+- 9.29 Until all lands within the Business-Transition area are developed for Business-Industrial/ Commercial uses, land use and subdivision proposals shall ensure adequate mitigation and buffering around the existing Country Residential properties to minimize impacts upon residents. - 9.30 Development proposals within the Business-Transition Area that do not adequately address the Transition policies set out within Section 14 of this Plan shall not be supported.

-- 9.331 All redesignation and subdivision applications proposing Business-Commercial or Business-Industrial development within the Business-Transition Area shall be supported by a local plan in accordance with the requirements of Section 28 and Appendix B. - 9.32 The local plan area should cover the entire Business-Transition Area to provide comprehensive planning and coordination of the temporal transition of the Country Residential parcels to Business uses.
+- 9.31 All redesignation and subdivision applications proposing Commercial or Industrial development within the Business-Transition area shall be supported by a local plan in accordance with the requirements of Section 28 and Appendix B. - 9.32 The local plan area shall cover the entire Business-Transition area to provide comprehensive planning and coordination of the transition to Business uses.